 Students in PreSchool have the option of wearing the school uniform or to wear school uniform colors every day of the week on clothing that is plain, without any large logos or designs.
 Students in PreSchool can wear red, navy blue, royal blue, dark green, and white.
 Students in Gr.
 TK-8 wear uniforms daily, including to and from school, except on free dress days.
 Uniforms must be clean, in good repair and appropriately sized.
 There may be no physical modifications to the approved uniform.
+Practical, closed-toe, closedback, and designed to stay on the feet all of the time.
+Students should wear shoes that allow them to be safely active on the playground.
+Shoes with high or clunky heels should never be worn in the school building both for safety and to preserve our floors.
+Tennis shoes should be worn on PE days.
 Socks must be worn at all times and be a "plain" red, white, navy blue or dark green to match uniform colors; "plain" means a solid color with no patterns or designs.
 (A small, non-distracting logo on socks is acceptable; "elite" style sports socks are not allowed.)
 "St. Cecilia School" logo socks, sold by the PA, are also approved for uniform wear.
+Socks must be below the knees and cannot have any added details on them including, but not limited to bows.
 Tights and leggings can be worn underneath school uniform jumpers, skirts, and skorts and should be a solid color and match uniform color and be long enough to reach the bottom of the ankle.
 Shirts and blouses must be tucked into skirt, pants or shorts at Mass.
 No logos (except the St. Cecilia logo) can be visible on shirts.